Getsemani, Cartagena: Local gives away all its best secrets [2023]

 If you’re looking for a great brunch in Getsemaní, Pascal is definitely your best bet.

-Especially recommended are the pancakes and the fried chicken, which we devoured so quickly, we forgot even to take a photo of it!
+The pancakes and fried chicken are especially recommended.
+We devoured them so quickly that we forgot even to take a photo of them!

 Not only does it have a unique menu, but it also has a sense of history.
 Each menu item describes precisely what it is and how and why it is prepared the way it is.
 Staff are amicable and knowledgeable and are glad to help explain and help you navigate through the menu.

-Getting a reservation for this place is recommended.
+It is recommended that you make a reservation for this place.
 Also, allow plenty of time for your dining experience, as the excellent food at Celele takes some time to prepare appropriately.

 This is the place I keep coming back to all the time.